My restricted stock/RSUs will vest soon. Should I sell the shares at vesting or hold them?

 - Whether your company is publicly traded or privately held.
 At public companies, be aware of blackouts when you can't trade or stock ownership/retention guidelines that require you to keep a certain amount of company stock.
 In a privately held company, you will not be able to sell the shares immediately at vesting because of restrictions that are likely to exist in your grant and/or because of the SEC rules on resales.

 Calculations in the Restricted Stock & RSUs Comparison Modeling Tool on myStockOptions.com can help you decide.
 If you are not comfortable with making these decisions on your own, discuss strategies with a financial advisor.
-This is particularly helpful if you are thinking about holding the stock at vesting and systematically selling shares over time or at set stock prices, perhaps using a Rule 10b5-1 trading plan, or if company shares represent at least 10% of your net worth.
+This is particularly helpful if you are thinking about holding the shares at vesting and systematically selling them over time or at set stock prices, perhaps using a Rule 10b5-1 trading plan, or if company shares represent at least 10% of your net worth.

 Alert: Before the restriction lapses and the shares are released, you should confirm that you have certified your tax status on IRS Form W-9 or Form W-8BEN for the account with your brokerage firm or transfer agent.
 If it does not have this form, you will be subject to backup withholding on the sales proceeds.